The Multifaceted Case for Multilingualism

 These drivers are supported by compelling evidence from a recent study amongst 200 UK and US-based organisers of international meetings, sponsored by Wordly Inc., which concludes that the number of delegates desiring language services, the number of languages needed per event, and the introduction of such services at their meetings are all going to grow significantly in future.

 Let’s consider some of the advantages of offering a multilingual service at international meetings.
-We reach new audiences, expanding our communities and markets; we give freedom to speakers to express themselves with the wit, subtlety and personality that can only come in their native tongue; we deepen engagement and relieve attention-fatigue amongst those delegates who struggle to operate in a second or third language for hours at a time; medical research associations with strong English-language abilities amongst their specialists can now reach out to new constituencies such as patient groups or GPs or district nurses who lack those skills; and with universal transcription we also serve the needs of the hard of hearing and others with related disabilities.
+We reach new audiences, expanding our communities and markets; we give freedom to speakers to express themselves with the wit, subtlety and personality that can only come in their native tongue; we deepen engagement and relieve attention-fatigue amongst those delegates who struggle to operate in a second or third language for hours at a time; medical research associations with strong English-language abilities amongst their specialists can now reach out to new constituencies such as patient groups or GPs or district nurses who lack those skills.
 New events or streaming services suddenly achieve the economies of scale to go ahead, and new sponsors interested or based in specific countries can be attracted with carefully targeted partnerships using multiple languages.

 Of course, it isn’t easy to overcome barriers and ingrained habits!
 Experimentation is the best route forward, testing out multilingual services for a small event or in a particular breakout room during an annual congress or for the streaming of a keynote address.
 Building in mechanisms for feedback is critical, both qualitative and quantitative.
 Many organisers find that take-up is far greater than expected, for example with delegates using text transcription in their native tongue whilst listening in English, complementing rather than replacing the original.